Pink Power: Mammograms Can Save Lives

 A mammogram could save your life.
 Consider these facts:

-Breast cancer affects one out of every nine women in the U.S.
+Breast cancer affects one out of every eight women in the U.S.

 Mammograms are the most effective way to detect breast cancer in its early stages.